dnth/pgsql-search/README.md

 ## 📦 Installation

-This project uses [Pixi](https://prefix.dev/) to manage dependencies and environments.
+This project uses [pixi](https://prefix.dev/) to manage dependencies and environments.

-If you're on Linux or macOS, you can install Pixi using the following commands:
+If you're on Linux or macOS, you can install pixi using the following commands:

 ```bash
 curl -fsSL https://pixi.sh/install.sh | bash